 The Arvin Gottlieb Planetarium, Kansas City: Experience interactive astronomy exhibits, space-themed shows and night-sky viewing at the planetarium in Kansas City's historic Union Station.
 A 60-foot dome and state-of-the-art projection system make it one of the largest and highest-resolution planetariums in the Midwest.

-Challenger Learning Center – St. Louis: Learn what it's like to be an astronaut, scientist or engineer working on a mission to the moon, Mars and the International Space Station.
+Challenger Learning Center – St. Louis: Learn what it's like to be an astronaut, scientist or engineer working on a mission to the moon, Mars or the International Space Station.
 Simulated space missions and science education programs are offered at the center - part of the Challenger Center for Space Science Education, an international organization dedicated to continuing the mission of the astronauts who lost their lives in the 1986 Challenger Space Shuttle accident.

 Columbia Public Schools Planetarium, Columbia: A full-dome projection system displaying images of a starry sky and a library full of space-themed shows are offered at the planetarium, located at Rock Bridge High School.
 The planetarium is open to the public on many Saturdays during the school year.